Egiob/markdown-cv/index.md

 __Developer__ of a project on predicting outcomes of competitive *Counter-Strike* games, including a theoretical approach (probabilistic and gambling theory), an implementation using different elo-based computed features as well as simulations to validate winning strategies. (*Whole project on my github*).
 <br>

-`2019`
-__Intern and redactor__ at Les Sherpas, a startup in the educative field.
-In charge of building automation tools for lead generation, such as scrapping tools (Python - Selenium).
-I also wrote several articles of advices and methods for students willing to follow a way similar to mine, based on my own background and education.

 ### Leadership